DIO has issued new guidance as a result of the four-week lockdown in England until 2 December.

 Face-to-face customer service centres

-Amey’s local customer service centres have re-opened in Chester and at RAF Cosford.
-Amey is aiming to open 50% of customer service centres by the end of August 2020.
+As a precaution Amey has closed their face-to-face local customer service centres for the time being.
 Families can continue to contact their local customer service advisor via phone or email and contact details are advertised locally on site.

 Compensation for missed appointments